CatalogueOfLife/data/README.md

 Exluded are synonyms and infraspecifics for deriving sectors.

 Higher taxa which exclusively come from a single GSD are considered sectors.
-On (super)family level also sources that exceed 85% of all included species are considered sector sources, even though they might have included genera from other GSDs (which in turn becomes sectors).
+On (super)family level also sources that exceed 75% of all included species are considered sector sources, even though they might have included genera from other GSDs (which in turn becomes sectors).

-The 4 regional databases IRMNG, ITIS regional, China) are excluded as sector sources as they are too patchy.
+The 4 regional databases IRMNG, ITIS regional, China) are excluded as sector sources as they are too patchy, but the classification down to genus level remains in the exported hierarchy.

+## requirements
+ - MySql server with a `assembly_global` database
+ - Postgres 11 server with an empty `colh` database
+ - python 3

 ```
-# export assembly global into parent-child tsv file
+# export assembly global from mysql into parent-child tsv file
+rm /tmp/parent_child.tsv
-mysql -u root Assembly_global < assembly-parent_child-export.sql
+mysql -u root -p assembly_global < parent_child-export.sql

-mysql-dump -u root Assembly_global.parent_child > assembly-global-parent_child.tvs
+# import into postgres and process the parent child hierarchy
-psql -U postgres cpsectors < proc-sectors.sql
+psql -U postgres colh < proc-sectors.sql
 python3 export-sectors.py
 ```

 Then copy the data into the backend sql file: https://github.com/Sp2000/colplus-backend/blob/master/colplus-dao/src/main/resources/org/col/db/sectors.sql

+/Applications/MAMP/Library/bin/mysqldump -u root -p assembly_global parent_child > parent_child.tvs